BESaw/sqliteflow.github.io/index.md

 **Other features**

 - Drag drop to open databases.
 - Handle database file name or directory changes.
-So this makes SQLiteFlow can work friendly with your SQLite databases in iOS Simulator.

 ### Support or Contact